telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 		![Choosing 'Paste' command from the context menu of the Report Header in the child report.](images/paste-copied-items-to-child-report-header.png)

-	1. Adjust their position, if necessary.
+	1. Adjust the pasted items' position, if necessary.

 1. Next, we'll [add a Report Parameter]({%slug telerikreporting/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters%}) that will receive the Category from the parent report.